Sub-Riemannian interpolation inequalities: Preliminaries

-\begin{remark} The above definition includes rank-varying sub-Riemannian structures on $M$, see \cite[Ch.\ 1]{BBS16}.
+\begin{remark} The above definition includes rank-varying sub-Riemannian structures on $M$, see \cite{ABBEMS}.
 When $\dim \distr_{x}$ is constant, then $\distr$ is a vector distribution in the classical sense.
 If $m\leq n$ and the vector fields $X_{1},\ldots,X_{m}$ are linearly independent everywhere, they form a basis of $\distr$ and $g$ coincides with the inner product on $\distr$ for which $X_{1},\ldots,X_{m}$ is an orthonormal frame. \end{remark} By Chow-Rashevskii theorem, the bracket-generating condition implies that $d_{SR}: M \times M \to \R$ is finite and continuous.
 If the metric space $(M,d_{SR})$ is complete, then for any $x,y \in M$ the infimum in \eqref{eq:infimo} is attained.
 In place of the length $\ell$, it is often convenient to consider the \emph{energy functional}

 On the space of horizontal curves defined on a fixed interval and with fixed endpoints, the minimizers of $J$ coincide with the minimizers of $\ell$ parametrized with constant speed.
-Since $\ell$ is invariant by reparametrization (and every horizontal curve is the reparametrization of a horizontal curves with constant speed), we do not loose generality in defining \emph{geodesics} as horizontal curves that locally minimize the energy between their endpoints.
+Since $\ell$ is invariant by reparametrization, and every horizontal curve is the reparametrization of a constant-speed one, we define \emph{geodesics} as horizontal curves that locally minimize the energy between their endpoints.

 The \emph{Hamiltonian} of the sub-Riemannian structure $H : T^*M \to \R$ is defined by